randyrossi/bmc64/README.md

 # Sound

 The default Sid engine is 'ReSid' which more accurately reproduces the sound chip.

-However, it consumes more CPU which is sometimes too much for the Raspberry Pi 2 @ 900Mhz.
-Some high intensity demos may start to 'stagger' on the Pi 2.
-A good example of this is the end of Disk 1 of Comaland.
-For most games, however, this won't be a problem.
-If you run into this issue, however, you can switch the Sid engine to 'Fast'.
-It's lower quality but won't stutter.
-The Pi 3 Model B @ 1.2 Ghz doesn't appear to have this problem.
+NOTE: I had a section here previously about the Pi 2 @900Mhz not being able to keep up with some high intensity demos (i.e. last sequence of disk 1 Comaland 100%).
+This is, in fact, a bug that only shows up after a snapshot previously saved at that part of the demo is loaded.
+I'm investigating this.
+But it appears the Pi 2 does run that sequence okay as long as you load it from disk.

 You can switch between 6581 and 8580 models as well as turn on/off the filter.
 For ReSid, only fast interpolation method is currently supported.